PattersonOfficial/linkedin/README.md

+# linkedin
+This is a LinkedIn clone developed using React with Styled Components and Firebase

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).